KCblama19/KCblama19/README.md

-- 👋 Hi, I’m @KCblama19
+- 👋 Hi, I’m Abraham K. Blama
 - 👀 I’m interested in ...Coding, programming and social stuffs.
-- 🌱 I’m currently learning ...Coding and programming.
+- 🌱 I’m currently learning programming.
 - 💞️ I’m looking to collaborate on ...any platform that's working on both big and small projects.
 - 📫 How to reach me ...abrahamblama19@gmail.com